Connecting to an Apache Kafka® cluster from applications

-This section provides settings for connection to Managed Service for Apache Kafka® cluster hosts using command line tools and from a Docker container.
+This section provides settings for connecting to Managed Service for Apache Kafka® cluster hosts using command line tools and from a Docker container.
 To learn how to connect from your application code, see Code examples.

 /usr/local/share/ca-certificates/Yandex/for Ubuntu.$HOME\.kafka\for Windows.